 The state is not allowed to decide what the regions do, healthcare is the responsibility of the regions and we have 21 organisations that decide for themselves.
 It is a challenge and impeding factor.

 According to Karlsson, an implication of the delegated decision-making right is that Sweden may fall behind because all 21 regions make their own decisions about which standards and IT systems that are to be used in the organisation.
-During the coronavirus pandemic, it has emerged that national statistics are lagging behind.
+During the Covid-19 pandemic, it has emerged that national statistics are lagging behind.
 This is partly due to the fact that the Public Health Agency of Sweden has its own codes for clinical information in relation to what the NBHW and the regions have, which makes it difficult to exchange information.
 On the other hand, Karlsson points out that Sweden has succeeded well in making patient and medical records available to citizens through the 1177 web–based care guide.
 This is based on the Nationell patientöversikt system, which is run by the company Inera and is owned by The Swedish Association of Local Authorities and Regions (SALAR).

 Another aspect of information exchange is the need to create semantic interoperability in the healthcare sector to enable understanding of concepts between regions.
 In the UK a study was concluded within a five week period to identify causality between clinical factors such as age group, gender, asthma, diabetes, ethnicity, chronic breathing difficulties, heart failure, blood type and more.
 The sample in the study is based on 17 million patients, who at the time accounted for around 10,000 covid-19-related deaths.
 This was possible because a large part of the patient and medical record systems in the UK are linked to the Snomed CT.
 The study Factors associated with COVID-19-related death using OpenSAFELY was published in the journal Nature on July 8, 2020.